andybluey/Overtime-app/README.md

 - x Update the styles for forms

 ## Refactor TODOs:
-- Refactor posts/form for admin user with status
+- Integrate validation for phone attr in users